- Sediment control aims to stop soils and other sediments from a building site washing into gutters, drains, and waterways.

 Avoid contamination of stormwater with sediment.
-Use flow diversion devices to reduce the volume of stormwater reaching the disturbed area.
+Use flow diversion devices to reduce the volume of stormwater reaching the disturbed area on your site.

 Uncontaminated stormwater from the channel should discharge to the stormwater system.
-In some cases discharge onto non-erodible areas of land is permissible.
-Check with your local council.
+In some cases, discharge onto non-erodible areas of land is permissible.
+Check with your local government.
 Do not allow discharge into neighbouring properties.

-Roof drainage must discharge to the stormwater system, unless rainwater is being harvested.
+Roof drainage must discharge to the stormwater system unless rainwater is being harvested.
 Complete the final stormwater drainage system before the roof is installed.
-Connect using temporary or permanent downpipes (see Rainwater; Stormwater).
+Connect using temporary or permanent downpipe.

 Minimise the potential for erosion

-Construct a single vehicle entry/exit pad to minimise tracking of sediment onto roadways.
+Construct a single vehicle entry and exit pad to minimise tracking of sediment onto roadways.
 Use a 150mm (minimum) layer of 40mm crushed rock.
-A raised hump across the entry/exit pad can be used to direct stormwater into a sediment trap to the side of the pad.
+A raised hump across the entry and exit pad can be used to direct stormwater into a sediment trap to the side of the pad.

 Protect materials that may erode, particularly sand and soil stockpiles, with waterproof coverings.
 Contain waste in covered bins or traps made from geotextile.

 Locate stockpiles of building materials away from drainage paths and up-slope of sediment barriers.
-Divert runoff around stockpiles unavoidably located in drainage paths using an up-slope perimeter bank.
+Use an up-slope perimeter bank to divert runoff around stockpiles unavoidably located in drainage paths.

-Use barriers to trap coarse sediment at all points where stormwater leaves the site, before it can wash into gutters, drains and waterways.
+Use barriers to trap coarse sediment at all points where stormwater leaves the site before it can wash into gutters, drains and waterways.
 Install sediment fences down-slope of the disturbed area, usually along the lowest site boundary with the ends returning up-slope.
 Inspect barriers after storms and remove sediment.
-Stockpile extra sediment fence on site for emergency repairs (see ‘Sediment control devices’ below).
+Stockpile extra sediment fencing on site for emergency repairs.